estiwidder/bold360-mobile-docs-android/docs/advanced-topics/autocomplete/standalone.md

 ### Listening to events
 {: mt-10}
-Optional, set observers to the events you would like to be notified of.
+Optional, set observers for events you would like to get notifications on.

 ```kotlin
 val botViewModel =  ... // obtain